 Given the Bills' wideout woes all season, McCloud had every chance to leap up the depth chart, but that never happened as he struggled with his first taste of the pro game, apparently frustrating the coaching staff along the way.
 By the end of the season, undrafted rookie Robert Foster and Broncos castaway Isaiah McKenzie passed him on the depth chart, while McCloud became an afterthought for much of the season.
-With the Bills eyeing up more wide receiver additions given their excessive cast space and array of draft picks, McCloud better get going in his second offseason or he'll be on the outside looking in for a roster spot.
+With the Bills eyeing up more wide receiver additions given their excessive cap space and array of draft picks, McCloud better get going in his second offseason or he'll be on the outside looking in for a roster spot.

 McCloud has been a healthy scratch the last two games, but with Kelvin Benjamin and Andre Holmes getting the heave-ho during the week, the team has decided to give younger players an uncluttered look the rest of the way.
-Considering McCloud flopped in his first few looks earlier in the season and was only a sixth-round draft choice, any action he sees -- he'll likely be a No. 4 or No. 5 receiver to go with some special-teams looks -- might be more of an audition to stick with the team than anything else.
+Considering McCloud flopped in his first few looks earlier in the season and was only a sixth-round draft choice, any action he sees -- he'll likely be a No. 4 or No. 5 receiver to go with some special-teams snaps -- might be more of an audition to stick with the team than anything else.

 McCloud was one of the team's inactives for Sunday's win over the Jaguars.